top of page

 COLLABORATING WITH COMMUNITY PARTNERS

-As a member of the YMCA Board of Directors since 2019, I helped raise funds for our new flagship Y facility and a housing project for military veterans.
-The new YMCA is on track to open in late September 2022.
-The YMCA military housing project is currently under construction.
+As a member of the Family YMCA of Marion & Polk Counties Board of Directors from 2019 until the spring of 2025, I helped raise funds for our new flagship Y facility and a housing project for low-income military veterans.
+The new YMCA is now open and offers free members to children in foster care, among other vulnerable populations.
+The YMCA veterans housing project will open in 2024.
 I have also supported directing grant funding to Seeds of Faith Ministries, Church at the Park, the Mid-Willamette Valley Community Action Agency, the Center for Hope and Safety, St. Francis Shelter, and the Marion-Polk Food Share.